 A customer-first approach is necessary for a car retail business to succeed.
 Your website and app should first try to identify a customer’s requirements, and then make personalized suggestions based on that.

 Installing a chatbot is perhaps the most effective way to do this.
 A chatbot can engage your potential customers and ask preset questions to determine what they need.
 After that, they can suggest options based on the submitted answers.
-If the queries are complicated, then the bot can set up a meeting or call with a sales representative who can offer better and more personalized advice.
+If the queries are complicated, then the bot can set up a meeting or call with a sales representative, who can offer better and more personalized advice.

 The future of automotive digital retail

 As the automotive industry continues to evolve, it is important for auto dealerships to stay on top of trends and changes in their industry.
-In order to stay competitive, dealerships must stay on top of new trends and changes in their industry, adjusting their digital retail strategy accordingly.

 Not only does this mean that fewer people are visiting dealerships, but it also means that fewer salespeople will be making their way out into the field to meet with customers face-to-face.